hurchalla/modular_arithmetic/README.md

 ## TODO

-Solve the long compile time and high memory use (during compile) for the files test_MontgomeryForm.cpp and test_montgomery_pow.cpp.
+For the unit tests, solve the long compile time and high memory use (during compile) of the files test_MontgomeryForm.cpp and test_montgomery_pow.cpp.